 One of the most overlooked challenges that veterans face when transitioning is the overwhelming amount of choices in daily life.
 For some, everything from clothing and scheduling to housing and food can be stressful.
 The sudden influx of decisions and stressors, combined with the potential for unemployment, can lead some to use substances to cope.
 The good news is, there are hundreds of resources available all over the country to help veterans.

 If you’re a veteran seeking help for addiction, a mental health disorder, or both, help is available at professional rehab centers, and through programs offered by the U.S. Department of Veterans Affairs (VA).

-The Recovery Village Palmer Lake is one of the many rehabilitation centers in the country that helps veterans with substance use disorders and co-occurring mental health disorders.
-The Recovery Village Palmer Lake offers comprehensive treatment for drug and alcohol addiction, among other conditions.
+The Recovery Village at Palmer Lake is one of the many rehabilitation centers in the country that helps veterans with substance use disorders and co-occurring mental health disorders.
+The Recovery Village at Palmer Lake offers comprehensive treatment for drug and alcohol addiction, among other conditions.
 Veterans can receive top-of-the-line medical care, individualized wellness programs, holistic therapy and more to meet their needs.
 Some of the available programs and treatment therapies include:

 There are many VA rehab options offered by the Department of Veterans Affairs Alcohol and Drug Dependence Rehabilitation Program to help veterans struggling with substance use disorders.
 These options include alcohol treatment, detoxification, rehabilitation and psychiatric care.
 To receive these treatments, veterans must be enrolled in the VA health care system.